Don’t miss a single bonus

 There are some trail-blazing casinos that offer welcome bonuses with no wagering requirements at all.
 Casinos like PlayOJO and 777 Casino offer a no deposit free spins bonus.
 Any winnings that derive from these spins immediately turn into withdrawable cash.
 There’s no pointless play-through necessary.
 A gesture like this has really set them apart from the competition.
 We will see if the majority of casinos follow suit.

 Many players find that they can make instant deposits at a casino and start playing immediately.
 It’s funny that they don’t receive the same courtesy when they attempt to withdraw their winnings.
-In amongst the various fraud checks, bank checks, accounts processing, casino processing, bank processing, it can often take days for your money to reach your bank account, card, or e-wallet account.
+In amongst the various fraud checks, bank checks, accounts processing, casino processing, and bank processing, it can often take days for your money to reach your bank account, card, or e-wallet account.

 If you have won an obscene amount of money, then it makes sense that a casino would want to do its due diligence.
 However, too often it just seems petty and a way to put people off withdrawing their money in the vain hope that they’ll decide, “oh, that’s ok, I’ll just spend it on your casino instead.”